 Specifically, you might like to look at:

-- Start Extension Documentation From Example Manual if you have an extension and would like to write documentation for it using the sample extension manual.
+- Start extension documentation from the example manual if you have an extension and would like to write documentation for it using the sample extension manual.

-- Workflow #1: “Edit me on Github” if you would like to contribute to the official documentation and need an easy introduction to editing documentation directly on GitHub.
+- Workflow #1: “Edit on GitHub” if you would like to contribute to the official documentation and need an easy introduction to editing documentation directly on GitHub.
 This does not require any development tools, you just need a browser and a GitHub account.

-- Rendering Documentation with Docker if you would like to start with rendering the documentation locally with Docker.
+- Rendering the documentation with Docker if you would like to start with rendering the documentation locally with Docker.

 This document was originally written by Martin Bless.